WordPress Stop Spam Comments Guide

 Ramsay from BlogTyrant uses this strategy as scarcity to get more comments on newer posts.
 You could do the same.
 And you can do so automatically from the Discussion settings page.
 Go to the other comment settings section.

-If you don’t want the hassle and/or have another place to continue the discussion, then disabling comments might be your easiest bet to stop spam on your WordPress page.
+If you don’t want the hassle and have another place to continue the discussion, disabling comments might be your easiest bet to stop spam on your WordPress page.
 You can do this on the Discussion page in the settings.
-After that, simply uncheck “Allow people to post comments on new articles.”
+After that, uncheck “Allow people to post comments on new articles.”

 Older comments will be available.
 You can delete them manually from the comments page by selecting all of them and moving them to trash.